vbotka/ansible-linux-postinstall/README.md

   - libvirt-daemon-system
   - virtinst
 ```

-the lp_libvirt_packages will be included in the packages installed by
+The packages listed in ``lp_libvirt_packages`` will be included in the packages installed by

 ```
-# ansible-playbook linux-postinstall.yml -t lp_packages
+shell> ansible-playbook linux-postinstall.yml -t lp_packages
 ```

 ## Auto-management of services

 Variable `lp_service_enable` contains a list of services automatically managed by the task [service.yml](tasks/service.yml).
 A *service* will be manged by the task [service.yml](tasks/service.yml) if `lp_<service>: true`.
 Setting `lp_<service>: false` will disable management of the *service* by the task [service.yml](tasks/service.yml).
 Variable `lp_<service>_enable` controls the status of the *service*.
 For example service *udev* will be enabled, because it is listed among `lp_service_enable` and by default

 ```
 lp_udev: true
 lp_udev_enable: true
 ```

 Run the following command to see what services will be managed.

 ```
-# ansible-playbook linux-postinstall.yml -e lp_service_debug=true -t lp_service_debug
+shell> ansible-playbook linux-postinstall.yml -e lp_service_debug=true -t lp_service_debug

 ```
 See [service.yml](tasks/service.yml) for details.